 “What we are today comes from our thoughts of yesterday, and our present thoughts build our life of tomorrow,” said Buddha a long time ago.
 “The distinction between the past, present, and future is only a stubbornly persistent illusion,” said Albert Einstein not so long ago.

-Forever is made up of everybody living in the now.
+Forever is made up of everybody living in the now, even though now isn’t what it used to be.
+There’s a lot more of it.
 Don’t miss out on forever.
 Tomorrow’s yesterday is always today.
 Be here now the Big Bang the whole ball of wax in the blink of an eye.